Learn how to recover forgotten root password in Linux RHEL. Step by step procedure to reset the root password by booting system in single-user mode.

 4. Get into multi user mode

-You can do it by rebooting system.
-But you need to go through all above steps again and remove single user mode entry you made previously.
-Or else server will boot into again single user mode.
+You can do it by rebooting the system.
+But you need to go through all the above steps again and remove the single user mode entry you made previously.
+Or else the server will boot into again single-user mode.

-You have successfully reset forgotten root password to new one.
-Keep new password in safe place and dont forget again!
+You have successfully reset the forgotten root password to a new one.
+Keep a new password in a safe place and don’t forget again!
 Since forgetting takes your almost 10-20 mins of downtime.